adi31891/capstone-C241-PR565/README.md

 We've divided our project into distinct branches to ensure smooth development and organization.
 Here's a glimpse into each branch:

-- **Machine Learning:** This branch focuses on developing the cutting-edge chat-bot and machine learning algorithms that enable fruit identification from images
+- **Machine Learning:** This branch focuses on building the advanced chatbot that uses conversation and machine learning to understand and respond to your mental health needs.
 - **Mobile Android Development:** Here, we're crafting an intuitive and user-friendly Android application for our project.
-- **Cloud Computing:** In this branch, you'll find the powerful backend code that enables seamless communication and data processing.
+- **Cloud Computing:** This branch deals with the powerful code running behind the scenes.
+It ensures smooth communication between you and the chatbot, along with secure data processing.

 ## 🤝 Get Involved

 We welcome collaboration and contributions from the community!
 Whether you're a developer, domain expert, or simply intrigued by our project, we'd love to hear from you.
 Join us on our mission to revolutionize agriculture and make a positive impact on our world!

-## 📞 Contact Us

-Have questions, ideas, or just want to say hello?
-Reach out to us through the following channels:

-- Email: fruitarians.bangkit@gmail.com

-Let's embark on this fruitful journey together! 🍓🍍🥭✨